awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-codehookspecification.md

 # AWS::Lex::Bot CodeHookSpecification<a name="aws-properties-lex-bot-codehookspecification"></a>

-Specifies information about code hooks that Amazon Lex calls during a conversation\.
+Contains information about code hooks that Amazon Lex calls during a conversation\.

 ## Syntax<a name="aws-properties-lex-bot-codehookspecification-syntax"></a>